Vatavuk/AsyncUnit/README.md

 Simple tool for testing multi-threaded code.
 It allows you to assert operations in threads.
 It will wait for threads to finish and will propagate errors to the main thread.

 Inspiration got from [concurrentunit](https://github.com/jhalterman/concurrentunit).

 Advantages over concurentunit:
 * simpler usage
 * no restrictions on assertion actions
+* more control over exception propagation

 ## Usage
 Wrap asynchronous part of the code using `AsyncFlow.prepare` and use `AsyncFlow.await` to block the main thread.
-If asynchronous part fails with exception, the test will also fail.
+If asynchronous part fails exceptionally, the test will also fail.

 ```java
 @Test